 Scientific research [1] shows that plant-based diets are associated with better health and lower disease outcomes.

-However, while your doctor will advocate more fruits and vegetables, he/she is unlikely to recommend a vegan diet.
+However, while your doctor will advocate more fruits and vegetables, they are unlikely to recommend a vegan diet.
 Vegetarian or pescatarian, maybe, but not vegan.

 Even when a doctor is aware of the benefits of a plant-based diet, they know that moderation is a much easier easier sell to a patient.